-The risk identification and assessment process is a critical part of effectively managing risks or events as part of an organization’s Enterprise Risk Management (ERM) program.
+The risk identification and assessment process is a critical part of effectively managing risks or events as part of an organization’s operational risk.
 Risks are identified, and then classified by risk category (financial, operational, strategic, compliance) and/or sub-category (i.e.market, credit, human resources, etc.) for functional areas and projects.
 Each risk is then assessed based on its impact, and prioritized in order to direct management focus toward the most important (Deloitte & Touche LLP, 2012).

 The process consists of 4 simple steps conducted by a Risk Committee:

-- Identify potential risks that could impact the area of focus (project, functional area, or organization).
+- Identify potential risks that could impact the organization.

 - Classify each risk into categories and sub-categories (where necessary or as determined by your Risk Register).